 There is one agent in a white building on the right just as you leave customs.
 He’s an agent of ICB, which is one of the insurance companies in Belize.
 You can purchase a week’s worth or a whole year’s worth from him, whatever works for you.

 The agent at customs was out of the stickers that belong in the left hand corner of the windshield.
 He told us we could show the papers he gave us to the police if we were stopped.
 We were stopped, we did as we were told, and we were soon on our way.

 If you are not planning on staying in Belize long-term, you can opt to obtain a temporary import permit for a vehicle.
-Instead of having to pay duty on your vehicle, you can pay a small bond, which is stamped into your passport and valid for one month.
+Instead of having to pay duty on your vehicle, you can pay a small bond.
+This comes as a stamp in your passport and is valid for one month.
 This option is available at the borders 24/7.

 To have the bond stamp removed/canceled from your passport, the vehicle has to leave the country within the 30-day timeframe or be officially imported.

-The bond can be extended for up to six months, but to do this, you must go to the main customs department in Belize City Port.
+You can extend the bond for up to six months, but to do this, you must go to the main customs department in Belize City Port.